cert-manager/cert-manager/README.md

 in the same namespace, as cert-manager does not allow the traversal of namespace boundaries.

+If you would like to deploy a cluster-wide issuer, you can deploy a ClusterIssuer.
+The structure of a ClusterIssuer is identical to that of an Issuer.
+You can find more information in the [Issuer api type docs](docs/api-types/issuer).

 ### 3. Create a Certificate resource

 Now we have an Issuer configured, we can create a Certificate resource that